Why have there been no new religious movements founded in the West for the past 20 years?

 Contrast this to the period from say 1945 to 1990.
 New groups were springing up all over the place.
 Scientology; the Hare Krishnas; Transcendental Meditation; the Moonies; Jesus Freaks; the Manson Family; Heaven’s Gate; Jonestown; the Kaballah Centre; the Nation of Islam; the New Age; Neopaganism, Wicca…

 These are all household names.
-But they all date to, at latest, about 1990.
+But they were all founded, at latest, by 1990.
 Why haven’t there been any more since?
 The Waco siege was in 1993, but the Branch Davidian group was much older.
 Was Waco the end of an era?
 It does seem that way…

 If so, what happened?
 I find this really interesting.